 - User testing

 We at UXstudio work with 1 week design sprints.
+Usually we have a client meeting in the beginning of the week, where we show all the main results of the tests.
+After this we can agree on the modifications of the design, that will be tested in the second part of the week.
 Testing in many iterations is a must-have when it comes to prototypes.
+That is why the iteration phase takes at least a few weeks.
 We always validate our ideas based on tests with real users.
 During the UX design process it’s very important to understand that the product is for the users and not vice versa.
 Read our ultimate guide about user testing.

 - Creating a screen flow